Edward O'Hare: Accolades

 On March 26, O'Hare was greeted at Pearl Harbor by a horde of reporters and radio announcers.
-During a radio broadcast in Honolulu, he enjoyed the opportunity to say hello to Rita ("Here's a great big radio hug, the best I can do under the circumstances") and to his mother ("Love from me to you").
+During a radio broadcast in Honolulu, he enjoyed the opportunity to say hello to his wife Rita ("Here's a great big radio hug, the best I can do under the circumstances") and to his mother ("Love from me to you").
 On April 8, he thanked the Grumman Aircraft Corporation plant at Bethpage (where the F4F Wildcat was made) for 1,150 cartons of Lucky Strike cigarettes, a grand total of 230,000 smokes.
 Ecstatic Grumman workers had passed the hat to buy the cigarettes in appreciation of O'Hare's combat victories in one of their F4F Wildcats.
 A loyal Camel smoker, O'Hare opened a carton, deciding that it was the least he could do for the good people back in Bethpage.
 In his letter to the Grumman employees he wrote, "You build them, we'll fly them and between us, we can't be beaten."
 It was a sentiment he would voice often in the following two months.

 Credited with shooting down five bombers, O'Hare became a flying ace, was selected for promotion to lieutenant commander, and became the first naval aviator to receive the Medal of Honor.
 With President Franklin D. Roosevelt looking on, O'Hare's wife Rita placed the Medal around his neck.
 After receiving the Medal of Honor, then-Lieutenant O'Hare was described as "modest, inarticulate, humorous, terribly nice and more than a little embarrassed by the whole thing".

 O'Hare received further decorations later in 1943 for actions in battles near Marcus Island in August and subsequent missions near Wake Island in October.